Tazzios/pdfviewer/README.md

 ### Advanced

 **Use custom field for page**
 For this advanced example I created a custom integer field {jdfield 4} this will return an integer to represent the page number.
 You can create this custom field for in article or jdownloads.

-Open the pdfviewer on specific page.
+Note, You can not use the jdownloads custom field for in an article.
+Set 'Show label' to hide when creating a custom field for article.

+Jdownloads example custom field integer {jdfield 4}
 >{pdfviewer jdownloadsid={file\_id} page={jdfield 4} }

+Article example custom field integer {field 2}
+>{pdfviewer jdownloadsid=4 page={field 2} }

 **Use custom field to those for which file pdfpreview is enabled** If you do not want to show every pdf file as preview you can create an custom field in jdownloads which you can use to run it on or off.
 {jdfield 3} if returns &quot;Yes&quot; (case sensitive) then it will show the preview. default Yes You can create an checkbox or dropdown for this.

+Jdownloads example custom field checxbox {jdfield 4}
 >{pdfviewer jdownloadsid={file\_id} showpdfpreview={jdfield 3} }

+Article example custom field checkbox {field 2}
+>{pdfviewer jdownloadsid=4 page={field 2} }